Skip to Main Content

 For example, examining turning movements at key intersections leading to the event venue could inform temporary signal retiming on the day(s) of the event to offer more opportunities for attendees to make their turns toward the venue.
 Likewise, identifying increased traffic volumes on residential or other local streets not suited for high-volume traffic could signal the need for signage directing event attendees to preferred alternate routes toward the venue.

 Traffic operations managers can now also leverage real-time or near real-time data to monitor traffic disruptions as they develop and compare current speed and volume conditions to historical data to diagnose slow-downs or safety concerns and how to deploy the best solution quickly.
 StreetLight’s Traffic Monitor product can equip agencies and firms with real-time insights for any road, even newly constructed roads and other roads without physical counters.
+The gif below shows an example of atypical volumes around Las Vegas’ Allegiant Stadium during the 2024 Super Bowl.

 To learn how you can leverage big data for special event and other traffic operations management, check out our Traffic Engineering and Operations Solutions.